sensedeep/onetable-cli/README.md

 Generate a stub migration

 Migrations are Javascript files that export the methods `up` and `down` to apply the migration and a `description` property.
+The migration must nominate a version and provide the OneTable schema that applies for the table data at this version level.

 ```sh
 cd ./migrations